 "A plan or programme may be influenced in various ways by other plans or programmes, or by external environmental protection objectives such as those laid down in policies or legislation.
-These relationships enable the Responsible Authority to take advantage of potential synergies and to deal with any inconsistencies and constraints."
+These relationships enable the Responsible Authority to take advantage of potential synergies and to deal with any inconsistencies and constraints"

 The LDP must have appropriate regard to a wide range of national and international laws, policy and strategy.
-A review of Plans, Programmes and Strategies (PPS) has therefore been conducted in accordance with the Scottish Government's SEA Guidance (2013) and the ODPM Guidance on SEA (2005).
+A review of Plans, Programmes and Strategies (PPS) was conducted to inform the SEA of the proposed LDP, in accordance with the Scottish Government's SEA Guidance (2013) and the ODPM Guidance on SEA (2005).
 This is an important part of the SEA process as it ensures the work is consistent with up to date policy, is informed by robust information and also helps in the process of identifying environmental issues, which are discussed further under the Baseline section of this report (p.
-18).
+12).